 E-Books – It’s a wise move to bring e-books and have podcasts ready as Mexico is a big country so there can be some long bus journeys between towns.
 You may find English language books in bigger cities and in hostels with book exchanges, but it’s not a sure bet.
 Lonely Planet’s Mexico guide is super useful to have around, and if you’re keen to read about Mexico’s history, we highly recommend Lynn Foster’s A Brief History Of Mexico.

 Adapter Plugs – Mexico uses two-pronged plugs.
 In Mexico, the standard voltage is 127V, which means it’s fine to use electrical items from the US, Canada and South America.
 Standard voltages in the UK and countries in Europe, Asia, Africa and Australia are usually 220V – 240V and you should consider using a power converter in Mexico.
+For more information on travel adaptors for Mexico and staying safe when using your electrical items when travelling, visit the Electrical Safety First website.

 When to Travel to Mexico